 They are also high in carbs and fats.
 For this reason, they are not that healthy.

-The positive thing about Gullon sugar-free biscuits is that they are lower in calories compared to standard biscuits but the difference is not huge apart from certain biscuits such as shortbread biscuits.
+The positive thing about Gullon sugar-free biscuits is that they are lower in calories compared to standard biscuits but the difference is not huge apart from certain varieties.

 This makes them suitable to include as part of your weight loss regime but make sure you eat only a few to avoid consuming too many extra calories.